|

 go to your local flight school and have a chat with an instructor.

-Perhaps bring some printed score reports with you from the software
+Perhaps bring some printed score reports with you from the software or screenshots from our app

 to evidence that you know the stuff.
 You're not expected to be a